chrisliebaer/salvage/README.md

 # Overview

-salvage is designed to identify all volumes on the current Docker instance that need to be backed up.
+Salvage is designed to identify all volumes on the current Docker instance that need to be backed up.
 It accomplishes this by first identifying all containers attached to each volume and then performing their configured backup action to prepare the volume for backup, ensuring data consistency.

-While Salvage takes care of orchestrating all backups, it does not actually back up any data itself.
+While salvage takes care of orchestrating all backups, it does not actually back up any data itself.
 Instead, it delegates this job to `cranes`.
 A crane is a Docker image that implements the salvage crane interface.
-After Salvage has prepared all attached containers for backup, it will instantiate a crane to perform the actual backup. salvage will wait for the crane to complete the backup before reversing the performed backup actions on all containers, returning everything back to full operation.
+After salvage has prepared all attached containers for backup, it will instantiate a crane to perform the actual backup.
+Salvage will wait for the crane to complete the backup before reversing the performed backup actions on all containers, returning everything back to full operation.

 Backups are done in `tides`.
-A tide configures when will run.
+A tide configures when it will run.
 The tide also decides which crane will be used by default.
-All containers assigend to a specific tide, will be backed up, when this tide is executed.
+All containers assigned to a specific tide, will be backed up, when this tide is executed.

 This design allows you to back up volumes with most file-based backup solutions while ensuring that these solutions don't need to interface directly with Docker.
-So, let Salvage be your first mate in ensuring the safety of your Docker applications!
+So, let salvage be your first mate in ensuring the safety of your Docker applications!

 # Configuration

-salvage is supposed to retrieve individual backup definitions by checking for certain labels on each volume but requires a global configuration to configure the backup infrastructure itself.
+Salvage is supposed to retrieve individual backup definitions by checking for certain labels on each volume but requires a global configuration to configure the backup infrastructure itself.

 ## Daemon configuration